Experimental proposal of a mode sorter for vector vortex beams of arbitrary order: Profile Rotator

 \section{Profile Rotator}

 Profile rotation (PR) is required in our mode sorting scheme to break the symmetry of the mode pairs before CAV2 and CAV3.
 A PR of $\pi/4$ effectively transforms the pair of symmetric modes before CAV2 (or antisymmetric modes before CAV3) into one symmetric and one antisymmetric mode, enabling mode separation.

-In this section, we propose and discuss the implementation of a PR composed of a K-mirror and a Faraday rotator.
+Recently, McWilliam \textit{et al.} have shown it is possible to implement a profile rotator using a set of four mirrors \cite{McWilliam2022} at the expense of causing a lateral translation and a change in the height of the beam.
+In this section, we propose and discuss the implementation of a PR composed of a K-mirror and a Faraday rotator that manages to rotate the beam while keeping the original optical axis.

 K-mirrors are optical elements composed of three plane mirrors disposed in a K-shape and are commonly employed to rotate the transverse beam profile by a desired angle about the optical axis, while maintaining beam alignment.
 The rotation angle is controlled by rotation of the optical element itself: the transverse profile rotates by an angle $2\beta$ when the optical element is rotated by $\beta$.
 In usual applications, input polarization is homogeneous over the beam profile and stays homogeneous at the output, although it may change due to reflections at non-normal incidence.